rabbitControl/RCP/RCPSpecification.md

 - [Command](#command-table): The command defines what the packet data means.
 - Timestamp: A 64bit timestamp if the timestamp-flag is set.
 - Data: The data as defined by the command.
-- Packet Terminator: 0x80 command specific: mandatory for commands: update, updatevalue and remove

-#### Packet terminator

-Be aware that a parameter-id 0 identifying the virtual [root-group](#Root-Parameter-Group) has the same value as the packet terminator.
-Hence configuring the root-group only works by sending a non-multi parameter-update packet.

 ### Command table